lob/lob-node/examples/README.md

 # Node.js Examples

 Here we have put together a hand full of Node.js examples to help get you started.
-Please read through the official [API Documentation](../README.md#api-documentation) to get a complete sense of what to expect from each endpoint.
+Please read through the official [API Documentation](https://docs.lob.com/) to get a complete sense of what to expect from each endpoint.
 As always, feel free to [contact us](https://lob.com/support) directly if you have any questions on implementation.

+There are a number of different examples of postcard requests which illustrate different cases, such as making an idempotent request or sending to an international address.

 ## Getting started
 Before running these examples make sure you are in the `examples/` directory.